microsoft/SQL_LogScout/README.md

     - "WPR"
     - "Setup"
     - "BackupRestore"
     - "MenuChoice" - this directs SQL LogScout to present an interactive menu with Scenario choices.
-The option is available in cases where multiple parameters must be used. *Note:* Not required when parameters are not specified for the command.
+The option is available in cases where multiple parameters must be used.

+   You can select one or more scenarios.
+To combine multiple scenarios use the *plus sign* (+).
+For example:

+   `GeneralPerf+Memory+Setup`

+   *Note:* Not required when parameters are not specified for the command.

    For more information on each scenario see [Scenarios](#Scenarios)